awsdocs/aws-iot-docs/developerguide/iot-quick-start.md

 This tutorial is best for people who want to quickly get started with AWS IoT to see how it works in a limited scenario\.
 If you are looking for an example that will get you started so that you can explore more features and services, try [Explore AWS IoT Core services in hands\-on tutorial](iot-gs-first-thing.md)\.

 In this tutorial, you'll download and run software on a device that connects to a *thing object* in AWS IoT Core as part of a very small IoT solution\.
 The device can be an IoT device, such as a Raspberry Pi; however, and it can also be a personal computer that is running Linux, OS/X, or Windows\.
+If you are looking to connect a Long Range WAN \(LoRaWAN\) device to AWS IoT, refer to the tutorial [Connecting devices and gateways to AWS IoT Core for LoRaWAN](connect-iot-lorawan.md)\.

 If your device supports a browser that can run the [AWS IoT console](https://console.aws.amazon.com/iot/home), complete this tutorial on the device\.

-If your device does not support a compatible browser, complete this tutorial on a PC or Mac and, when the procedure asks you to download the file, you'll need to download it to your PC or Mac, and then transfer the downloaded file to your device using FTP or similar process\.
+If your device does not support a compatible browser, complete this tutorial on a PC or Mac and, when the procedure asks you to download the file, you'll need to download it to your PC or Mac, and then transfer the downloaded file to your device using SCP or similar process\.
 If you're not sure about how to do this, try to find a device that supports a compatible browser to do this tutorial\.

 ## Step 1\.
 Start the tutorial<a name="iot-quick-start-connect"></a>